Hardness Scale Conversion Chart

 Tips and notes

-• The tensile estimate is a planning figure only — specify a tensile test when a real strength value is required.
+• The tensile estimate is a planning figure only — it carries uncertainty that grows with alloy content and processing.
+Specify a real tensile test for structural design values.

-• Vickers and Brinell agree closely below roughly 300 because they share the same kgf/mm² basis.
+• Vickers and Brinell agree closely below roughly 300 because they share the same kgf/mm² basis; above that they diverge because the Brinell ball begins to deform.